New business enquiries

 Most information is stored so that people can access it online.
 In some cases the need may arise where a physical copy of a driver’s run sheet or the recipients signature is required.
 In such cases you will need to speak to the Customer Service Team so that we can obtain this for you directly from the supplier.

-Express is the quickest delivery option often sent via a Global Courier service whereas Deferred generally takes longer for the goods to arrive and would be in most cases an European Road Service
+Express is the quickest delivery option often sent via a Global Courier service whereas Deferred generally takes longer for the goods to arrive and would be in most cases a European Road Service

 To certain countries, primarily those that are either war torn or for political reasons delivery is somewhat difficult our services are restricted.
 For those listed as such in our zone guide please call the Customer Service Team for a quote and availability.
 They currently include Iran, Iraq and Cuba.

 A forward collection is a consignment that is collected from a remote location to be forwarded on to another location.
-Again this is possible by means of the ILG Team - please email or phone through the collection / delivery details along with pieces and weights and we will be happy to organise this for you.
+Again this is possible by means of your online account.
+If you experience any difficulties with this please contact the Customer Service Team for assistance.

 Domestic is a term used by the courier and freight industry for shipments travelling within the UK.